Training and Certification

 You need additional certification for soil fumigants.

 A private applicator license does not cover all agricultural pesticide applications.
-In order to use soil fumigants, you must get certified in the Soil Fumigation category (01A).
+To use soil fumigants, you must get certified in the Soil Fumigation category (01A).
 To do this, you must pass a Soil Fumigation exam administered by the Nebraska Dept. of Agriculture.

 Visit the Commercial and Noncommercial Applicator Training and Certification page for information on study materials and exam sessions.